 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to have much of an effect on the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With two exceptions…
+With three notable exceptions…

-First, carrageenan is a gelatin-like thickening agent extracted from seaweed.
-Although carrageenan has been used as a food additive for hundreds of years, there does appear to be some recent controversy regarding its long term biological safety.
+Next, carrageenan is a gelatin-like thickening agent extracted from seaweed.
+Although carrageenan has been used as a food additive for hundreds of years, there appears to be some recent controversy regarding its long term biological safety.

-And lastly, the minerals here do not appear to be chelated.
+And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-Canned Dog Food
+Canned Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-And a fat-to-protein ratio of about 58%.
+And a fat-to-protein ratio of about 54%.